 - Select both Turn off Windows Defender Firewall options and click OK to exit.

 It’s recommended that you only temporarily turn off the firewall to reduce Ethernet spiking for gaming.
 Turn the firewall back on when not playing games.

 If you have a third-party antivirus utility installed, that might also incorporate its own firewall.
 So, temporarily disable its shield whilst gaming.
 To do so, right-click the system tray icon for your antivirus software and select a disable or turn off the context menu option.

-Those are some of the best ways to kill off latency spiking for Ethernet connections.
+Those are some of the best ways to fix Ethernet lag spikes.
 If your Ethernet spiking is especially severe, however, consider contacting your ISP.

 Your ISP can check for network issues causing the spiking and give you guidance for enhancing your connection quality.

 Even more, this guide on what to do if Ethernet is not working is worthy of your attention.
 Take a closer look and let u know which solution worked for you in the comments area below.